 Abstract:

-Within the context of sports-education integration, the sustainable development of high-level sports teams in universities faces multiple challenges.
-This study examines the enrollment policies of high-level sports teams in universities, focusing on the strategic interaction among the key stakeholders—sports departments, education departments, and universities—through the construction of an evolutionary game model.
-The study explores the impact of these enrollment policies on the sustainable development of high-level sports teams in universities.
-Findings reveal that the value orientation of sports and education departments, along with their preferences for the quality of athletic talent, jointly shape the trajectory of admissions policy evolution.
-An ideal admissions policy that supports the sustainable development of university high-performance sports teams balances efficiency and equity in admissions processes and integrates requirements for both athletic and academic qualifications in evaluation standards.
-However, maintaining the stability of such policies requires effective coordination between sports and education departments.
-Any unilateral deviation risks pushing the policy toward extreme, unsustainable states.
-Rational decision-making necessitates a nuanced understanding of the unique characteristics of different sports disciplines, avoiding a "one-size-fits-all" approach.
-Instead, admissions policies should be tailored to the specific needs of each discipline.
+The sustained development of high-level sports teams in universities faces multiple challenges in the context of sports-education integration.
+In this study we examine enrollment policy for high-level sports teams in universities, with a focus on strategic interactions among key players (sports department, education department, and university) by construction of an evolutionary game model.
+The impact of enrollment policy on sustainable development of high-level sports teams in universities is then examined.
+It is found that value orientation of sports and education departments, along with their preferences for the quality of athletic talents, jointly shape the evolutionary trajectory of admissions policy.
+An ideal admissions policy supporting sustained development of university high-performance sports teams should balance efficiency and equity in the admission process and integrate requirements for both athletic and academic qualifications in evaluation standards.
+However, to maintain stability of such policies will require effective coordination between sports and education departments.
+Any unilateral deviation will risk pushing the policy toward extreme and unsustainable states.
+Rational decision-making necessitates a nuanced understanding of the unique characteristics of different sports disciplines, to avoid any “one-size-fits-all” approach.
+Instead, admissions policy should be tailored to specific needs of each discipline.